nnethercott/HongKongLandslides/README.md

 <a name="model"/>

 ## Model
-We consider a Cox generalized linear model with link function given by the exponential to model the intensity surface which drives landslide occurences in each grid cell, $s_{i}\in D\subset \mathbb{R}^{2}$.
+We consider a Cox generalized linear model with link function given by the exponential to model the intensity surface which drives landslide occurences, $Y(s_{i})$, in each grid cell, $s_{i}\in D\subset \mathbb{R}^{2}$.
 Essentially this intensity surfce takes into account underlying geospatial covariates along with assumed noise given by measurement errors and influences due to spatial proximity, and maps them to a scalar denoting the rate of landslide occurences in the given cell.

 We assume an exponential covariance function, $\rho$, though one can certainly consider a CAR formulation in which the sparsity of the proximity matrix allows for faster computations at higher levels of grid refinement.